laravel/docs/queues.md

 <a name="pushing-jobs-onto-the-queue"></a>
 ## Pushing Jobs Onto The Queue

-The default Laravel controller located in `app/Http/Controllers/Controller.php` uses a `DispatchesJob` trait.
+The default Laravel controller located in `app/Http/Controllers/Controller.php` uses a `DispatchesJobs` trait.
 This trait provides several methods allowing you to conveniently push jobs onto the queue, such as the `dispatch` method:

     <?php